negm12/movie_app-angular/README.md

 ## Sgn in or login
 - **Admin Credentials:**
-  -Username: admin
+  -Username: admin.
-  -Password: admin123
+  -Password: admin123.

 - **User Credentials:**
-  -Username: user
+  -Username: user.
-  -Password: user123
+  -Password: user123.

 **or you can create auser account for you if you hav not one**